MannKind Corporation (MNKD) CEO Michael Castagna Presents at Lytham Partners Virtual Investor Growth Conference (Transcript)

 Michael Castagna

 Yes, and that journey started almost two years ago with Martin and I chatting, we had gotten Phase 1 readout on a single ascending dose and at that point, we knew we had a clear winner.
-And it's just a question of go it alone or partner with one of the three page companies.
+And it's just a question of go it alone or partner with one of the three [PAH] companies.
 And for me, United Therapeutics was the market leader in this space, they own the innovative product we were going up against and you know, we just want to make sure we had the right partner we had a big partnership with a former company, we don't really want to repeat that a market leader picks our product and doesn't do anything with it.

 So, that was really important to be convinced that someone like a UT would take this and lead it and drive it and also be comfortable converting their existing patient base from product A to product B. And we found that partner do not know I think Martin the CEO, is an incredible individual, very visionary, cares about patients mentally just like us.
 And to me is transformative just like our man, our founder effect, those two knew each other.